SPAAM-community/spaam-community.github.io/_posts/2023-04-26-news_SPAAM5-registration.md

 ## Attendence

-For **the selected participants**, a 15 Euro registration fee should be sent via Paypal using the button below.
+For **the selected participants**, a £15 registration fee should be sent via Paypal using the button below.

 The fee will cover lunch, coffee and refreshments.
 Registration waivers are available upon request: please contact [spaam.events@gmail.com](spaam.events@gmail.com).

 If you cannot pay with PayPal (recommended), fees can be collected prior to the start of the meeting in cash.

 > ℹ️ Fees submitted by this button will be sent to the account of the [International Society of Biomolecular Archaeology](https://isbarch.org) under which we are an affiliate and provide infrastructural support to SPAAM.
+The International Society for Biomolecular Archaeology (ISBA) is a Charitable Incorporated Organisation registered in England.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
     <input type="hidden" name="cmd" value="_s-xclick">